Tweeco-System/EarthxHack2018/README.md

 # EarthxHack2018
-# A team collarative repository
+# A team collaborative repository